FAIRERdata/IRiDiuM-Glossary/developer's manual/README.md

 ```bash
 py data_api.py
 ```
+Open a web browser and navigate to `http://localhost:5000`.
+This is where the Flask server is running.

 ### Viewing the Generated HTML

 After running the `data_api.py` script, you can view the generated HTML to make sure it was created successfully.

-1. Open a web browser and navigate to `http://localhost:5000`.
-This is where the Flask server is running.
-2. If the HTML was generated successfully, you should see your vocabularies displayed in the browser.
-3. If there was an error generating the HTML, you will see an error log in the browser.
-You can use this log to troubleshoot any issues.

 The generated HTML file is saved as `docs/index.html`.
 This file is a preview of the designated deployment.

-### Refreshing the Deployment

-If you make changes to any of the code and would like to see those changes reflected in the deployment, you can do so by refreshing `http://localhost:5000`.

-1. After making your changes, save your files and ensure the Flask server is still running.
-2. Open a web browser and navigate to `http://localhost:5000`.
-Refresh the page.
-3. Open `docs/index.html` in your web browser and refresh the page.
+Open `docs/index.html` in your web browser and refresh the page.
 You should now see the updated version of the HTML.

 ## Encoding Complications